United States Dec 20, 2009

 Analysis

-02Jonny Storm's controversial 'Fuck your son!' personal line, which drew a strong reaction from the crowd.
+03Jonny Storm's 'Fuck your son!' line creates a significant shockwave and elicits a strong reaction from the crowd.

 What fans loved

-• Jonny Storm's hard-hitting personals and sharp angles, particularly the 'John Benet Ramsey' and 'Fuck your son!' lines.
+• Jonny Storm's personal angles and schemes, particularly the 'John Benet Ramsey' and Halloween lines, were widely praised for their impact.

 Criticisms